top of page

 This blog post is designed to give teachers/parents some ideas with regard to mascots that may be seen as controversial or inappropriate.
 Some mascots have been under attack for years; other controver

-By Carlo Kumpula (October, 2020) One of the first questions asked with regard to my book on Wisconsin mascots is, "Why didn't you include --------------?"
-You can insert your own mascot here if it is
+By Carlo Kumpula (Revised: June, 2023) One of the first questions asked with regard to my activity book on Wisconsin mascots is, "Why didn't you include --------------?"
+You can insert your own masco

 bottom of page